nestybox/sysbox/README.md

 Though Sysbox is OCI-based (and thus compatible with OCI container managers), it's currently only tested with Docker / containerd.

-In particular, we don't yet support using Kubernetes to deploy system containers with Sysbox (though we [plan to](#roadmap)).
+In particular, we don't yet officially support using Kubernetes to deploy system containers with Sysbox (though there is a preview version of this feature [here](https://github.com/nestybox/sysbox-pods-preview)).

 ## Performance